-SCIENCE DIVISION UNDERGRADUATE WORK-STUDY RESEARCH INITIATIVE
+SCIENCE DIVISION UNDERGRADUATE WORK-STUDY RESEARCH INITIATIVE (WSRI)

 PBS DEI Committee

 The PBS DEI committee’s role in the undergraduate work-study research initiative will be to select faculty facilitators annually based on a self-nomination process.
 The committee will also support the faculty facilitators by making recommendations and offering logistical support in its implementation.
 Support will include but is not limited to annual surveys to check programs’ progress and success.
 These surveys will allow the committee to make improvements and changes to the program deemed necessary.
-The PBS DEI Committee will conduct quarterly meetings with faculty facilitators to track progress, offer support, and address any concerns.
+The PBS DEI Committee will conduct quarterly meetings with faculty facilitators to track progress, offer support, and address concerns.